Follow us on LinkedIn for regular updates on everything about Lightning Arresters!

 The ESE lightning arrester can cover a larger radius compared to a traditional lightning arrester.
 As per NFC 17-102, the ΔT for an ESE Lightning Arrester should be at least 10μs.
 At Axis Electrical Components, we have a range of products from the ΔT of 10μs to 60μs.
 Generally, the ΔT gets defined as per the area & requirement of the project.

 The ESE lightning arrester system will respond faster when compared to Conventional lightning arresters.
-The ESE system will not hit random objects such as structure, solar panel, electrical or communication line, etc.
+The ESE system will not hit random objects such as structures, solar panels, electrical or communication line, etc.

 - The larger radius can be protected using the ESE lightning arrester.